Scafell Pike Hike from Wasdale Head

 Scafell Pike is in the cloud up there, not sure if you can actually see the top from here when there is no cloud, as it sits back behind the cliffs that you can see.

-I had lunch at the hotel and was only meaning to hike up to here to get this image, but there was thisk cloud from about 1,500ft, so decided to hike up a bit further.
+I had lunch at the hotel and was only meaning to hike up to here to get this image, but there was thick cloud from about 1,500ft, so decided to hike up a bit further.
 This image was actually taken on the road back down.

 Scafell Pike Wasdale route image